-By: Adam Turner
+By Adam Turner

 By Jacqueline Antonovich

--The history of heroin addiction.
+-The toxic history of soda pop.

 By Jacqueline Antonovich